peerdevicenet/sample_Chat/README.md

 ChatActivity.java defines a main menu allowing you choose a specific chat implementation.

-The first menu entry allows you reuse PeerDeviceNet connection manager to connect your device with other devices.
-Its callback function has the following code to bring up connection manager:
+The first menu entry allows you reuse one of the sample connectors to search and connect with other devices.
+Its callback function has the following code to bring up connector:

-	Intent intent = new Intent("com.xconns.peerdevicenet.CONNECTION_MANAGEMENT");
+	Intent intent = new Intent("com.xconns.peerdevicenet.CONNECTOR");
 	startActivity(intent);

 All three chat apps have two components: